It Was Written: Influence

-It Was Written has been credited, along with Raekwon's Only Built 4 Cuban Linx… (1995), with helping usher in the era of the mafioso rap.
+It Was Written has been credited, along with Raekwon's Only Built 4 Cuban Linx… (1995), with helping usher in the era of mafioso rap.
 According to writer Sam Chennault, while the hip hop subgenre would "run out of steam quickly, this release is a gem."
 Chennault also discussed the significance of It Was Written during the period of its release, stating "after mastering stark street corner realism on Illmatic, Nas delivered a loose concept album that was, at the time, groundbreaking in its scope, approach and execution."
 According to rapper Young Noble, a close friend of Tupac Shakur, the song "I Gave You Power" served as the main inspiration for Shakur's "Me and My Girlfriend" (1996).
 American hip hop artist Lupe Fiasco has cited It Was Written as his favorite album and his primary source of inspiration.
 Fiasco has stated that he based his debut album Food & Liquor (2006) on the conceptual style and "moods" of It Was Written.
-When asked of his musical influences in an interview with AllHipHop.com, Fiasco stated "You know I really tried to go back and recreate [Nas’] It Was Written, you know what I'm saying like that?
-[I would play] It Was Written and then I would play my album, and it was like, ‘Do we got [this] record, do we got that record?’"
+When asked of his musical influences in an interview with AllHipHop.com, Fiasco stated "You know I really tried to go back and recreate [Nas'] It Was Written, you know what I'm saying like that?
+[I would play] It Was Written and then I would play my album, and it was like, 'Do we got [this] record, do we got that record?'"
 He went on to explain the album's influence on him:

 American reggae and hip hop artist Matisyahu regards It Was Written as one of his influences as well.
 He cites the introduction of It Was Written, in which slaves rebel against their owner, as having a major influence on him.
 According to The Washington Post, "Matisyahu, too, felt enslaved.
 By what?
 He didn't know.
 Just felt the chains.
 The lyrics rocked him.
 The beat did, too."
 Matisyahu stated that after listening to It Was Written, "I connected with hip-hop, the hardness of it, the driving beat.
-It’s music with space, that has gaps in every little thing that happens."
+It's music with space, that has gaps in every little thing that happens."

 American rapper Cordae has also referenced the album as a big influence to his musical career.
+Danny Brown claimed to have quit his job in order to stay home and listen to It Was Written, inspiring him to pursue rapping full time.